fluid-obx/tschetter-sulzer-guide-jekyll/contacts.md

 1.  **Suspended** has Disable Web Access checked
 1.  **Blocked** has Disable Web Access checked and Disable Automatic Renewals checked
 1.  **Reactivate** means they are Suspended but now Eligible.
 It will rarely show as the person will be reactivated at the next nightly run and usually gets that status at the start of the run due to a new eviction.

-### Subsidies

-HUD Model Lease
-: Can't charge legal fees, Requires Exhibit A

-Demand Copy Required
-: Requirement for landlord to send a copy of the demand to the Housing Authority

-Mixed Subsidized
-: Both conventional and subsidized units